uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harborclair.md

   * A list of hosts which should never have their requests proxied.
   * The default is `harbor-core,harbor-jobservice,harbor-database,harborclair,harborclairadapter,harborregistry,harbor-portal,127.0.0.1,localhost,.local,.internal`.
 * `SCANNER_CLAIR_DATABASE_URL`
-  * This value tells HarborClair how to connect to its postgres database.
+  * This value tells harborclair how to connect to its postgres database.
   * The default value is `postgres://postgres:test123@harbor-database:5432/postgres?sslmode=disable` when Harbor is run locally or during CI testing.
   * This value is retrieved from a secret created when Harbor is first setup on a running Lagoon, as the postgres password needs to be injected here.
 * `SCANNER_LOG_LEVEL`